 As I mentioned above Final Expense Insurance is a permanent product but it’s far more affordable and flexible because the values are typically much smaller.

 There are basically two different types of Final Expense Insurance policies.

-Medically Underwritten Life Insurance: This coverage is only suitable for consumers who are in good health.
-So if you are elderly with a whole host of medical issues this is probably NOT the best route for you.
-Typical coverage is usually $10,000 and up and depending on the product.
-Most traditional insurance companies have minimum coverage amounts of $25,000 but some carriers including Industrial Alliance and Wawanesa Life offer medically underwritten coverage at the lower amounts.
+Standard Issue: This medically underwritten coverage is very affordable and ideal for consumers who are in good health.
+So if you are elderly with a whole host of medical issues this is definitely NOT the route for you.
+Typical coverage is usually $10,000 and up and depending on the product, many insurance companies have minimum coverage amounts of $25,000.

-Generally speaking, medically underwritten policies are more desirable because the underwriting is based on a blood and urine test (The Gold Standard) and such they come with better options and guarantees.
-If however, you’re looking for a smaller face amount (ie. $5000) to cover a cremation, you may find the next type of final expense insurance a better fit
+Generally speaking, these traditional policies are more desirable because the underwriting is thorough and they come with better options and guarantees.
+If however, you’re looking for a smaller face amount to cover a cremation, you may find the next type of final expense insurance a better fit

 - Coverage can be put in place quickly